Netflix/conductor/docs/docs/metadata/kitchensink.md

 Repeat the same process for the subsequently scheduled tasks until the completion.

 !!! hint "Using Client Libraries"
-	Conductor provides client libaraies in Java (a Python client is works) to simplify task polling and execution.
+	Conductor provides client libraries in Java (a Python client is works) to simplify task polling and execution.